Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Dead animals on Village streets, sidewalks or parkways will be picked up by the Public Works Department.
 If an animal is located on Ogden Avenue, 55th Street or 47th street, residents must call IDOT at 217-782-2937.
 If an animal is located on Wolf Road, residents must call the Cook County Highway Department at 708-448-8006.
 For assistance in the collection of a dead animal from a Village street, sidewalk or parkway, please use Report a Concern.
 The Village does not collect or destroy wild animals.

-Each year on a Saturday in May, the Village hosts a Spring Cleanup Day, allowing residents to dispose of household items including clothing, draperies, books, furniture, scrap metal, and appliances (household garbage, electronics, landscape waste, liquids, tires, batteries, medical waste, and construction and demolition debris are not eligible).
+Each year on a Saturday in May or June, the Village hosts a Spring Cleanup Day, with services provided by LRS, allowing residents to dispose of household items including clothing, draperies, books, furniture, scrap metal, and appliances (household garbage, electronics, landscape waste, liquids, tires, batteries, medical waste, and construction and demolition debris are not eligible).
 No registration is required for this service.
-All items for disposal must be on the curb by 6 a.m. the morning of collection day.
-Please check the May calendar for the exact date of the cleanup.
+All items for disposal must be on the curb by 7 a.m. the morning of collection day.
+Please check the Village calendar for the exact date of the cleanup.

 Secretary of State's Office